eherr/py_fbx_wrapper/README.md

 # py_fbx_wrapper
-Simple Cython wrapper for the FBX SDK for characters with meshes.
-It was mainly tested with files from  [MakeHuman](http://www.makehumancommunity.org/) but might also work with files from other sources.
+Simple Cython wrapper for the FBX SDK to load characters with meshes into a dictionary structure.
+It was tested using [vis_utils](https://github.com/eherr/vis_utils) with files from [MakeHuman](http://www.makehumancommunity.org/) but might also work with files from other sources.

 You need to change path to the python environment in the files FBXWrapper.csproj and FBXImporterWrapper.csproj